SVCE-ACM/A-December-Of-Algorithms-2023/README.md

 .
 The first line of the input contains an integer T, representing the number of test cases.
 .
 The first line of each test case contains 2 integers , N, X.
- .Next line of each test case contains N integers separated by a space, representing the array arr.
+.
+Next line of each test case contains N integers separated by a space, representing the array arr.
 .
 The next N-1 lines of each test case contain 2 integers each, representing an edge of the tree.

 OUTPUT FORMAT:

-.for each test case, output N integers separated by space telling the count of good cuttings when divided the tree into 1 subtree, 2 subtree, 3 subtree and so on up to  N subtrees.
+.
+For each test case, output N integers separated by space telling the count of good cuttings when divided the tree into 1 subtree, 2 subtree, 3 subtree and so on up to  N subtrees.
 ```

    #### Sample Input/Output
    ```
-     input:
+Input:
 2
 5 3
 3 2 3 2 5